thunderbird89/esf/stories/story-knock-knock.md

 ### Opportunists

 Commander Patricia Hayes, commanding the corvette *Relentless*, watched the tactical display as *Gallipoli* died.
-The explosion was visible even at seventy kilometers—a brief, brilliant star that outshone Jupiter behind it.
+The explosion was visible even at seventy kilometers - a brief, brilliant star that outshone Jupiter behind it.

-> "Sensors, status on that cruiser—*Death's Herald*."
+> "Sensors, status on that cruiser - *Death's Herald*."

 > "Reading multiple system failures, ma'am.
 Shields are down.
 Power signatures are erratic.
-She's tumbling—I don't think she has attitude control."
+She's tumbling - I don't think she has attitude control."

 Hayes looked at the tactical plot.
 The cruiser was wounded, defenseless, and separated from the rest of the Ryzak formation by the expanding debris field from *Gallipoli*'s destruction.
 The other three cruisers were pulling back, regrouping around the *Blood of Conquest*.

 *Death's Herald* was alone.

 > "Helm, plot intercept course.
-Weapons, arm all missile tubes and charge plasma lances. *Valiant*, this is *Relentless*—you seeing what I'm seeing?"
+Weapons, arm all missile tubes and charge plasma lances. *Valiant*, this is *Relentless* - you seeing what I'm seeing?"

 The response came from the second corvette, Commander Michael Torres's voice carrying grim satisfaction.